|

 Just outside of Vancouver on the Sea to Sky Highway, the Britannia Mine Museum is a fascinating place allowing visitors to delve deep into a mountain and learn the interesting history of a copper mine.

-Lynn Canyon Park offers a free suspension bridge in North Vancouver if you prefer not to pay the entrance fee at the Capilano Suspension Bridge Park.
+Lynn Canyon Park offers a no-fee suspension bridge in North Vancouver if you prefer not to pay the admission at the Capilano Suspension Bridge Park.

 For the foodies, the Richmond Night Market offers food from popular street markets around the world.
 Open on Friday to Sunday evenings during the summer, you can sample popular choices like takoyaki, BBQ squid, mochi donuts, and rotatoes.